luizerkp/sign-up-form/README.md

 # sign-up form
-This is a mock sign-up form for website
+This is a mock sign-up form for a website